CountNick/project-1-1920/README.md

 ## Data

+### __Data__

+* Oba excell datasheet with user data(not published), the file in this project is a [mockup](https://github.com/CountNick/project-1-1920/blob/master/fakeSet.json)

+* The valid ISBN numbers get filtered out of the excel dataset and a fetch request to the OBA api gets send with these numbers

+### How the data flow works:

-When the user enters a subscriber number the profile page gets rendered and a fetch request gets send with each isbn number of the books rented by the user.
+When the user enters his or her subscriber number the profile page gets rendered and a fetch request gets send with each isbn number of the books rented by the user.
+When the user clicks on one of the previously rented books a detailpage of said book gets rendered and a new fetch to the API is done with the genre of the book that has been clicked.

 For the live version i made a mock up of the data.
 If you want to try it out you can login with number: 1, 2 or 3.
 The number has to be typed in the username and password input.

 ## Wishlist

+Things i wanted to do but didn't have any time for

 * Data visualisations
     * Reading behaviour